guettli/desktop-tips-and-tricks/README.md

 There are see [3D printed super low profile caps](Super Low Profile SoftRim).
 See [reddit thread "More grip for the trackpoint?"](https://www.reddit.com/r/thinkpad/comments/qkzffd/more_grip_for_the_trackpoint_cap/)

+Scrolling is fast via middle-mouse-button-click and moving the track point.

 ## Drawing on Screenshots

 * https://szoter.com/launch/ Very simple user interface.
 I like it.